 Should Landscapers be Embracing the Trend of Edible Gardens?

-Many edible plants require more space than ornamental plants, so make sure you’re leaving enough room for each plant to grow without competing with its neighbors.
-You should also make sure to prepare the soil properly before planting.
-Adding compost or other organic matter can help improve the soil quality and help plants thrive.
+When planting, it’s important to pay attention to spacing.
+Many edible plants require more room to grow than ornamental varieties, so ensure you leave enough space for each plant to mature without competing with its neighbors.
+Before planting, prepare the soil properly by adding compost or other organic matter to improve its quality and help your plants thrive.

-Paths, benches, and other elements can add visual interest and make it easier to access and maintain the garden.
-A trellis or other support structure can also be used to grow vining plants, such as tomatoes and squash, while keeping them off the ground.
+Finally, consider adding features that will make the edible garden both more attractive and more functional.
+Paths, benches, and other hardscape elements can add visual interest while making it easier to access and maintain the garden.
+A trellis or other support structure is perfect for growing vining plants, such as tomatoes and squash, keeping them off the ground and saving space.

 Back to blog